jjimenezshaw/Leaflet.Control.Layers.Tree/README.md

 * `layer`: `<L.Layer>` The layer itself.
 You can create with `L.tileLayer`, `L.marker`, or however you want.
 * `name`: `<String>` Text displayed in the toggle when control is minimized.
 If not present, `label` is used.
 It makes sense only when `namedToggle` is `true`, and with base layers.
 * `radioGroup`: `<String>` Text to identify different radio button groups.
 It is used in the `name` attribute in the [radio button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio).
 It is used only in the overlays layers (ignored in the base layers), allowing you to have radio buttons instead of checkboxes.
 See that radio groups cannot be unselected, so create a 'fake' layer (like `L.layersGroup([])`) if you want to disable it.
 Deafult `''` (that means checkbox).
 * `collapsed`: `<Boolean>` Indicate whether this tree node should be collapsed initially, useful for opening large trees partially based on user input or context.
-Disabled by default..
+Disabled by default.

 You can see an example of a baselayers tree (the javascript code) above.
 You can provide a tree, or an array of trees.